scharris/redux-essentials-express-sjq-pg/db/database-setup.md

 # Running Postgres via Docker
-If you can run Docker on your local machine, then the easiest way to get a running database with test data is to run the `init-pg` script for PowerShell or a unix shell:
+If you can run Docker on your local machine, then the easiest way to get a running database with test data is to run the `init-pg-docker` script for PowerShell or a unix shell:

 ```
-db/init-pg
+db/init-pg-docker
 ```

 This will create a container running Postgres database as a "daemon" or background process that runs